acailic/acailic.github.io/_notes/oca-chapter-5.md

     With hidden methods, the specific method used depends on where is it referenced.

+ - An overriding method can be made less restrictive than the overridden method.
+The restrictiveness of access modifiers is as follows: private>default>protected>public (where private is most restrictive and public is least restrictive). there is no modifier named default.
+The absence of any access modifiers implies default access.

 5. Polymorphic

 	- A reference to an object requires an explicit cast if referenced with a subclass.